 Many students I work with tell me that they find Australian English more challenging than the two international standard Englishes: British and North American English.
 Australian English is closer to UK English than US, but it does have many distinct pronunciation features that are different from either international standard.

 In case you come across Australian accents on your TOEFL exam (or on the campus where you eventually attend school), you need to be prepared.
 You should test your ability to listen to Australian English by listening to the accent at different levels of difficulty.
 This post gives you TOEFL Listening practice at the easy, intermediate, and hard levels.

 - Ello.org’s Australian English.
 On this page, Australian English speakers are interviewed about different topics.
 People on the tracks speak a little bit slower than they might in regular conversation.
 The pace of speech is similar to the TOEFL.
 The Australian accents are distinct and clear.

-- Australia Network’s Learning English.
-This is a portal for English lessons, including lots of listening practice.
-All the speakers are Australian.
-This site really does have a lot of different listening resources, including an Australian web-TV series designed for ESL students.
+- ABC Australia’s Learn English website provides many Australian English learning material from beginner level onward.
+The ABC Video Courses focus specifically on beginner level English listening practice.
+All the speakers in the videos are Australian.
+This site really does have a lot of different beginner-level listening resources, including Living English, an Australian web-TV series designed for ESL students.